AdobeDocs/journeys.en/help/using/building-journeys/update-profiles.md

 * The **Update profile** action can only be used in journeys starting with an event that has a namespace.
 * In test mode, the profile update will not be simulated.
 The update will be performed on the test profile.
 * The action only updates existing fields, it does not create new profile fields.
+* You cannot use the **Update profile** action to generate experience events, for example a purchase.
-* Just like any other action, you can define an alternative path in case of error or timeout and you cannot place two actions in parallel..
+* Just like any other action, you can define an alternative path in case of error or timeout and you cannot place two actions in parallel.

 ## Using the profile update